 KATE BARRACLOUGH – Physiotherapist, B. Physio

 Kate Barraclough graduated from the University of Melbourne in 2010.
-She has worked both within neurological rehabilitation and sports private practice, with training in clinical pilates and dry needling.
-Kate has a special interest in retraining gait, managing balance disorders, and has recently furthered her study in the area of postgraduate hand therapy.
+They have worked both within neurological rehabilitation and sports private practice, with training in clinical pilates and dry needling.
+Kate has a special interest in pain, retraining gait and managing balance disorders.
+Kate is currently working at Steps as an annual leave reliever.